|

 understand the concept of a song copyright, it's important

-to first understand what the term means.
+to first understand what the term actually means.

 The

-term "copyright" is frequently misunderstood.
+term "copyright" is often misunderstood.
+For instance,

-type in "How to copywrite songs" in Google and
+type in "How to copywrite songs" in Google and you'll

-you'll get lots of results containing the word "copywrite."
+get lots of results containing the word "copywrite."

 This